ollykel/TableEditor/README.md

 ### Environment Configuration

-To configure the table editor, you need a .env file in the repository root.
+To configure the Table Editor, you need a .env file in the repository root.
 A file named example.env has been provided to get you started.
 To start, simply copy example.env to .env.